jabrabec/pente/README.md

 ```

 With another as-yet-named function getting called once a player placed a piece in order to check the `capture_count` and end the game if that reached 10 or more.
-The `computer_play` function would also be modified to check for opportunities to capture the player’s pieces, with a random (or weighted?) determination of whether to capture or place another random piece on the board.
+The `computer_play` function would also be modified to check for opportunities to capture the player’s pieces, with a random (or semi-random, weighted?) determination of whether to capture or place another random piece on the board.